Dani3lx/Video-Entertainment-System/phase1/README.md

      * Delete a user
      * Ban a user
      * Unban a user
-     * Browse videos by name, categories, and uploader like non-admin user
+     * Browse videos by name, categories, and uploader
      * Create/display playlists and browse playlists by name
 5. When you log out, you will be returned to the login menu
     * **You Must Exit Program by inputting 3 in order for the session history to be saved**